 In 2007, the City of Lynnwood adopted the City Center Sub-Area Plan to provide a guiding vision for a key area of the city.
-The Plan’s goal was to create a compact, intense, lively city center and transform the area into a vibrant commercial center and an appealing place to live, work, and play.
-There are a wide range of projects completed or underway, including the Lynnwood Link Extension, which will provide fast, frequent, and reliable light rail transit service between south Snohomish County and the University of Washington, downtown Seattle, the Eastside, Sea-Tac Airport, and more.
+The plan’s goal was to create a compact, lively city center and transform the area into a vibrant commercial center and an appealing place to live, work, and play.
+A wide range of projects are completed or underway, including the Lynnwood Link Extension, which will provide fast, frequent, and reliable light rail transit service between south Snohomish County and the University of Washington, downtown Seattle, the Eastside, Sea-Tac Airport, and more.

-In anticipation of rapid transit between both Seattle and Everett, parcels within Lynnwood’s City Center are experiencing significant growth pressure.
-Several projects have already been developed, and proposals by developers will include new public spaces and parks, add housing, improve cultural attractions, create a pedestrian-friendly environment, and further enhance livability in Lynnwood's City Center.
+In anticipation of rapid transit between Seattle and Everett, parcels within the Lynnwood City Center are experiencing significant growth pressure.
+Several projects have already been developed, and proposals by developers will include new public spaces and parks, add housing, improve cultural attractions, create a pedestrian-friendly environment, and further enhance livability in the Lynnwood City Center.
 To help anticipate the impacts of new development, Lynnwood used CityEngine to explore potential massing and visual impact scenarios and to calculate potential housing units, jobs, and square footage of office and retail space.

-This tour has been structured around several chapters that help you jump around the model to explore the scene.
-The tour has also been organized in layers, with a different layer used for every chapter.
-You can navigate to each chapter with the Bookmarks menu in the toolbar above the Viewport and by turning the layers on and off in the Scene Editor.
+This tour is structured around several chapters that help you jump around the model to explore the scene.
+The tour is also organized in layers, with a different layer used for every chapter.
+You can browse to each chapter with the Bookmarks menu in the toolbar above the Viewport and by turning the layers on and off in the Scene Editor.

-This first part of the tutorial is a walkthrough on how to use the CityEngine manual drawing tools.
-There is no doubt that the key to realizing the full potential of CityEngine is in its ability to procedurally generate 3D models through CGA code and rule files.
-However, sometimes the information or shapes do not exist, or sometimes the rule files cannot accurately or quickly generate the 3D building desired.
-Fortunately, CityEngine allows you to use manual drawing tools to draw shapes and 3D geometry right inside of CityEngine.
+This first part of the tutorial explains how to use the CityEngine manual drawing tools.
+While the full potential of CityEngine is in its ability to procedurally generate 3D models through CGA code and rule files, sometimes the information or shapes do not exist, or sometimes the rule files cannot accurately or quickly generate the desired 3D building.
+In these situations, you can use manual drawing tools to draw shapes and 3D geometry inside CityEngine.

 This fully developed scene features four buildings that were created with the CityEngine manual drawing tool—the Lynnwood Public Library, Civic Center, Convention Center, and Destination 61+, an age-targeted multifamily housing development.
 This first part of the tour will walk you through creating the Destination 61+ building from a sketch of the building’s initial footprint.

-To begin this part of the tutorial, select Manual Drawing in the Bookmark drop-down menu .
-Turn the visibility off for the Overall layer in the Scene Editor and turn the visibility for the Manual Drawing layer on.
+To begin this part of the tutorial, select Manual Drawings in the Bookmark drop-down menu or press 0.
+Turn off the visibility for the Overall layer in the Scene Editor and turn on the visibility for the Manual Drawing layer.

 Trace the footprint

-It is very common for building footprints from GIS data to be a little outdated, or that new buildings need to be drawn as part of the urban planning and design process.
-In this part of the tutorial, you are going to build Destinations 61+, a recent development project in Lynnwood, from the sketch that has been “taped” on top of the aerial image.
+It is common for building footprints from GIS data to be a little outdated, or for new buildings to be drawn as part of the urban planning and design process.
+In this part of the tutorial, you are going to build Destination 61+, a recent development project in Lynnwood, from the sketch that has been taped—with a tool in CityEngine—on top of the aerial image.

-To begin tracing the building, make sure the Destinations 61+ layer is selected and click the Polygonal Shape Creation tool or press S. You can also click Shapes > Polygonal Shape Creation in the main menu.
+To begin tracing the building, ensure that the Destination 61+ layer is selected and click the Polygonal Shape Creation tool or press S. You can also click Shapes > Polygonal Shape Creation in the main menu.

 Once the tool is active, start drawing from one of the corners of the building as shown below.

-With the Snapping option activated in the Tool Options window , CityEngine will provide snapping points and guides to assist in drawing 90-degree angles, parallel lines, extensions of lines, and line midpoints.
+With the Snapping option activated in the Tool Options window , CityEngine provides snapping points and guides to assist in drawing 90-degree angles, parallel lines, extensions of lines, and line midpoints.